 Along its length, it is joined by five tributaries as it flows northwards before reaching the Thames at Kingston.
 The river runs through low-lying land, with the upper reaches bordered by green spaces such as the Hogsmill and Bonesgate Open Spaces which provide a valuable green corridor that is well used for walking and recreation.
 The surrounding landscape becomes more urban as the river winds its way through Kingston, a bustling historic market town.

 The Hogsmill is home to a variety of fish species including dace, chub, eel and gudgeon as well as invertebrates that rely on the river for all or part of their life cycle such as mayflies, freshwater shrimp and damselflies.
-The surrounding Hogsmill Open Space has a mix of scrub, meadow and woodland habitats that support 26 species of butterfly, 4 species of bat and over 100 species of bird.
+The surrounding Hogsmill Open Space has a mix of scrub, meadow and woodland habitats that support 26 species of butterfly, four species of bat and more than 100 species of bird.

 The Hogsmill also has an interesting heritage.
 Historically the river was faster flowing than it is today and provided power for a number of mills along its length which processed grain and gunpowder.